tailwarden/docs.komiser.io/docs/Cloud Providers/aws.md

 * That should be it.
 Try out the following from your command prompt to start the server:

 ```
-komiser start --config config.toml
+komiser start
 ```

 ## Komiser CLI (Restricted regions)
 ---
-There might be times when you would like to specifically restrict the scope of Komisers reach to a specific cloud region or a subset of them.
+There might be times when you would like to specifically restrict the scope of Komiser's reach to a specific cloud region or a subset of them.
 This can be useful for organizations with tight SCPs in place.
 Add the `--regions` flag to the `Komiser start` command and seperate the regions with commas.
 ```
-komiser start --config config.toml --regions eu-central-1,us-east-1,ap-southeast-1
+komiser start --regions eu-central-1,us-east-1,ap-southeast-1

 ```
+> Note that all AWS Global resources in your account will be retrieved even using the `--regions`

 ## EKS installation (single account)